Senior citizens are the fastest-growing cannabis clientele

 Older Americans’ embrace of cannabis brings them more in line with the rest of the nation.
 Half or more of adults in every other age group now say they have tried marijuana at least once, according to the National Survey on Drug Use and Health.

 This year, for the first time, Gallup pollsters found that half of Americans have tried marijuana.
-That figure comes from a long-running poll, which found that 34 percent of adults had tried marijuana in 1999 and 4 percent in 1969.
+That figure comes from a long-running poll, which found that 34% of adults had tried marijuana in 1999 and 4% in 1969.

 Young adults, raised in a relatively pot-friendly milieu, are leading the charge.
 More than two-fifths of adults ages 19-30 now use cannabis at least on occasion, according to federal data.
 Cannabis users may soon be the majority among young adults in several states where marijuana has been legalized.

 Older adults have been slower to accept legal weed, let alone smoke it.
-As recently as last fall, only 30 percent of Americans over 75 supported legalizing recreational marijuana, according to a Pew Research survey.
+As recently as last fall, only 30% of Americans over 75 supported legalizing recreational marijuana, according to a Pew Research survey.

 That quotient reflects the views of the silent generation, Americans born between 1928 and 1945, a group that came of age before recreational weed had taken hold.